 - Resume Capability Support: uGet download manager is resume supported.
 You can quickly continue your stopped downloaded files at any time.

-- Easy for Creating Queue: Creating a queue is a good option for downloading the file automatically. uGet download manager will offer you that features which will download all the queued file one by one.
+- Easy for Creating Queue: Creating a queue is a good option for downloading the file automatically.
+The uGet download manager will offer you those features which will download all the queued files one by one.

 uGet Installation on Ubuntu